-Koji Kin: The mold that makes Japanese people so healthy
+Koji Kin: Why Japanese people stay healthy and live longer

 First of all, it seems that there are a few misconceptions surrounding what Koji Kin actually is.